iftheshoefritz/20170404_ansible/slides.md

     !yaml
     - { role: user, tags: user, name: deploy, comment: "Deploy User"  }

-Now SSH to deploy@...
+Now run `ansible-playbook ....` and try SSH to deploy@...

 # Presenter notes

+We're going to use a role that I wrote, then I'm going to explain it to you.
+Add this stuff into demo.yml.
 Run ansible and then login with user just created.

+---
+# User role

+`example/ansible/roles/user/tasks/main.yml`

+# Presenter notes

 This addition controls the user role.
 Let's look at that.

-Note the use of Ansible built in user module
 Note the use of Ansible variable syntax.

+1. use the built in user module to create a user.
+We've added variables to this role, so it can be used in multiple contexts.
+2. create .ssh directory for the new user
+3. add the key file in the local keys/ directory to the authorized keys for the user

+In general using the built in user modules will be more portable than writing raw bash.

 We can also use a role more than once.
 Add a user named now app.

+SSH to deploy user again and check out ~/.ssh/authorized_keys

 ---

-# What other kinds of configuration can Ansible do:

-- nginx
-- git
-- postgres
-- firewalls
-- stop / start services
-- anything bash can do

-# Presenter Notes

-We can do a bunch of other stuff.

-(if I have time to anonymise) - here's an example Rails project where I did everything in Ansible.

----

 # What are Ansible's strengths

+### no agent on server

 ### easy to read